TalvinJoshuaJacobs/TraceBall/Documentation.md

 ##### How We Addressed The Requirements

 My game has had a life-score and a smoother AI implemented, as well as a nicer, more pleasant looking canvas.
+The life-score function and the smoother AI were both implemented with the help of a fellow student (Eric Vasile).
+The canvas was completed by myself.

 ### III.
 Genre
 Simple 2D browser game